vippsas/vipps-login-api/vipps-login-api-faq.md

 Then you can add the redirect URIs you need:
 ![Then you can add the redirect URIs you need](images/portal_direct_uris.jpeg)

-## What are the requirements for Redirect URIs?
+## What are the requirements for redirect URIs?

 We validate redirect URIs against a whitelist of pre-approved URIs.
 The URIs must be registered by the merchant on [portal.vipps.no](https://portal.vipps.no).